YingyingZzz/Machine-Learning-Based-Implicit-Authentication/README.md

 This project is a partial replication and exploration based on the original repository:
 [User-Identification-and-Classification-From-Walking-Activity](https://github.com/theumairahmed/User-Identification-and-Classification-From-Walking-Activity) by Umair Ahmed.

 The core implementation, especially `learn.py`, was originally developed by Umair Ahmed and shared via public GitHub.
-My contribution focused on understanding the full ML process, reproducing key experiments, and enhancing result visualization, under the supervision of Dr. Di Wu.
+Under the supervision of Dr. Di Wu, I focused on understanding the full machine learning process, reproducing key experiments, and improving result visualizations.
+The code was re-annotated to reflect my interpretation of the implementation logic.

 ## Technologies
 - Language: Python